dineshvg/dineshvg.github.io/README.md

 3. (Internet of Things) Facebook music :  Implementation of an application to play music on spotify as per user status on facebook.
 Implemetation using MQTT broker and using topic based publish-subscribe mechanism.

-4. SleepMode : Android app with more than 50 downloads.
+4. [SleepMode](https://play.google.com/store/apps/details?id=vg.dinesh.com.sleepmode) : Android app with more than 500 downloads.
 App to switch the phone to silent when the screen faces the ground.

 5. Shiftbuddy : Platform to link users who want to shift with users who want to make some money by helping people shift.
 Won the startup idea award in TU Setup competition.